GoaLitiuM/bindbc-bgfx/readme.md

 dub add bindbc-loader
 ```

-The library is configured to `dynamic` configuration by default, and should work out of box if you have the dynamic library installed properly.
+The library is configured to `dynamic` configuration by default, and should work out of box if you have the dynamic library installed properly (e.g. on Windows, the .DLL files are accessible by the application).

+## Static bindings

 For static linking, `static` configuration must be enabled: